 Technical analysis of Rajant's BreadCrumb Cardinal gateway node for large-scale Kinetic Mesh networks in open-pit mining.
 Triple-radio backbone architecture, fiber/LTE uplink, and support for 200+ mobile nodes.

-Kinetic Mesh BreadCrumb network implementation for underground mining in the Peruvian Andes.
-Continuous connectivity for moving LHDs, DS 023 tracking, and real-time telemetry.
+How to design a Kinetic Mesh BreadCrumb network for underground mining in the Peruvian Andes: continuous connectivity for moving LHDs, DS 023 tracking, and real-time telemetry.

 Need more information?